-- 2.1 Course prefix (subject area) and number: Course number/prefix combinations may be used only once, and may not be recycled; please check with the registrar's office to get a list of available, valid course numbers. - 2.2 Course title: The title of the course as it will appear in the course catalog. - 2.3 Abbreviated Course title: The title of the course as it will appear on a student's transcript.
-Limited to 30 characters including spaces and punctuation. - 2.4 Credit hours/Variable credit: Indicate the total number of credit hours this course awards.
-If you're proposing a course with variable credit options, explain that here. - 2.5 Repeatability: If the course is not repeatable for credit, simply indicate with N/A. If the course is meant to be repeatable, insert here this exact phrase, indicating the number of times a student can enroll for degree credit beyond the first enrollment, and the total maximum hours for which a student may receive degree credit for this course: Repeatable for a total of credits.
-For example, a proposal for a three credit course that a student could take three times would include the phrase Repeatable twice for a total of 9 credits. - 2.6 Course Catalog Description: This is the brief, concise, general course description that will be published in the university course catalog and all its iterations; please refer to WKU course catalog for appropriate style and format examples. - 2.7 Prerequisite/Corequisite courses: If none, simply indicate with N/A (Not Applicable).
-If prerequisite and/or corequisite courses are required: - Taking care to distinguish between prerequisites and corequisite courses, identify them by subject area prefix and course number only; do not include course titles. - List only immediate prerequisites.
-(Do not list prerequisites for other prerequisite courses.) - If you wish to propose prerequisite and/or corequisite courses offered by a department/unit other than the one identified in your proposed course prefix, the head of that other department/unit must be consulted. - 2.8 Additional Enrollment Requirements: Additional Enrollment Requirements include such things as instructor permissions (required or optional) class standing, restrictions to certain
+- 2.1 Course prefix (subject area) and number: Course number/prefix combinations may be used only once, and may not be recycled; please check with the registrar's office to get a list of available, valid course numbers. - 2.2 Course title: 30 character limit, including spaces and punctuation.
+(CIF form has no entry for abbreviated titles, but states "Title (as it should appear on the transcript; maximum of 30 letters & spaces). - 2.3 Credit hours/Variable credit: Indicate the total number of credit hours this course awards.
+If you're proposing a course with variable credit options, explain that here. - 2.4 Repeatability: If the course in not repeatable for credit, simply indicate with N/A. If the course is meant to be repeatable, insert here this exact phrase, indicating the number of times a student can enroll for degree credit beyond the first enrollment, and the total maximum hours for which a student may receive degree credit for this course: Repeatable \\\\ for a total of \\\ credits.
+For example, a proposal for a three credit course that a student could take three times would include the phrase Repeatable twice for a total of 9 credits. - 2.5 Course Catalog Description: This is the brief, concise, general course description that will be published in the university course catalog and all its iterations; please refer to WKU course catalog for appropriate style and format examples. - 2.6 Prerequisite/Corequisite courses: If none, simply indicate with N/A (Not Applicable).
+If prerequisite and/or corequisite courses are required: - Taking care to distinguish between prerequisites corequisite courses, identify them by subject area prefix and course number only; do not include course titles.
+Be sure to indicate - List only immediate prerequisites.
+(Do not list prerequisites for other prerequisite courses.) - If you wish to propose prerequisite and/or corequisite courses offered by a department/unit other than the one identified in your proposed course prefix, the head of that other department/unit must be consulted.

-- majors and/or programs, prerequisite course grades etc. If this does not apply, simply indicate with N/A (Not Applicable). - 2.9 Other Special Course Requirements: Things such as required specialized equipment and/or supplies, off-campus travel and extra-classtime activities should be noted here.
+- 2.7 Additional Enrollment Requirements: Additional Enrollment Requirements include such things as instructor permissions (required or optional) class standing, restrictions to certain majors and/or programs, prerequisite course grades etc. If this does not apply, simply indicate with N/A (Not Applicable). - 2.8 Other Special Course Requirements: Things such as required specialized equipment and/or supplies, off-campus travel and extra-classtime activities should be noted here.
 If this does not apply, simply indicate with N/A (Not Applicable).